Tuia 250: Emotions running high as flotilla, including replica of Cook's Endeavour, nears Gisborne

 • Far North iwi's Endeavour objections are 'mock outrage': Jones

-There's a family zone - bouncy castles, jugglers, people on stilts and more to add to the occasion.
+"He killed some of our ancestors.
+Why it is even coming here?
+Publicising this man, when this place was already discovered - it's hard," said one woman.

+"It's part of our history.
+Why not?
+It's going to be taught in schools," another local said.

-Former Treaty Negotiations Minister Sir Michael Cullen says the Endeavour's arrival is an important day in our history.
+Former Treaty Negotiations Minister Sir Michael Cullen said the Endeavour's arrival is an important day in our history.

-However, he says there is the darker side to it - with a number of Māori killed during the first encounter with Cook's crew.
+However, he said there is the darker side to it, with a number of Māori killed during the first encounter with Cook's crew.

-He says they'll be travelling together around to sites of significance so they can share in the korero and understand the stories of the community.
+He said they'll be travelling together around to sites of significance so they can share in the korero and understand the stories of the community.